PPF or Ceramic Coating

 Total Detailing installs Ceramic Pro KAVACA Paint Protection Films – their warranty and quality are industry-leading.

-Pros & cons of PPF on a Tesla
+Pros & cons of Tesla Paint Protection

 Installing PPF on your Tesla is a great option if you want to protect your vehicle but there are some added steps you will need to take to care of your Tesla.